No man is an Iland, intire of itselfe; every man

 Objectivism: losing hearts and minds

 US President Donald Trump is not known for being a great reader, which may help explain why he considers Ayn Rand to be his favourite writer.
 Rand’s philosophy has significantly influenced American society in recent decades by shaping the thoughts of prominent Conservatives, Freedom Caucusers and assorted Libertarians.
 In a 1991 opinion poll by the United States Library of Congress, her major work – Atlas Shrugged, the 1957 fiction novel depicting a dystopian US in which private businesses struggle under burdensome laws and regulations – was cited as the most influential book after the Bible.
-It should not come as a surprise that Trump has prestigious company: Reagan, ex-Federal Reserve Chairman Alan Greenspan, and Senator Paul Ryan are among many other Republican politicians who have shown public admiration for Rand’s arguments.
+It should not come as a surprise that Trump has prestigious company: Reagan, ex-Federal Reserve Chairman Alan Greenspan, and Senator Paul Ryan are among many other Republican politicians who have shown public admiration for Rand’s arguments1.

 Her philosophy, at its core, is simple: we should be selfish in order to pursue our own happiness.
-Called Objectivism, it argues that personal contentment is the moral purpose of life, productive achievement is the noblest activity and that an individual’s sense of reason is the only absolute.
+Called Objectivism, it argues that personal contentment is the moral purpose of life, productive achievement is the noblest activity and that an individual’s sense of reason is the only absolute2.
 There is no place for social mores, altruism, empathy or compassion: by caring for others, we neglect our own happiness and become "sacrificial animals".
-We should be driven by the primary virtue of selfishness, because nothing is more important than our own happiness.
+We should be driven by the primary virtue of selfishness, because nothing is more important than our own happiness3.

 Sadly, Rand practiced what she preached.
 She was described by those close to her as haughty, narcissistic, devoid of empathy and, ironically, unhappy.
 These relationships were defined by animosity and vindictiveness.
 She despised the vast majority of human beings, calling them “mediocre, stupid, and irrational”, and saw personal gain as the primary motivation for any relationship.
 So she argues in The Virtue of Selfishness:

-“The principle of trade is the only rational ethical principle for all human relationships […] Love, friendship, respect and admiration are the payment given in exchange for the personal, selfish pleasure which one man derives from the virtues of another man's character.”
+“The principle of trade is the only rational ethical principle for all human relationships […] Love, friendship, respect and admiration are the payment given in exchange for the personal, selfish pleasure which one man derives from the virtues of another man's character.”4

 Objectivism laid the foundation for the doctrine, not widely adopted today, that governments should not ask people to take an interest in the welfare of the poor, sick and elderly – let alone use taxpayer money to support them.
 Sure, people can help the needy if it creates personal satisfaction, but they should know that charitable giving or wealth redistribution is purely optional rather than a social duty.